gammu/gammu/docs/manual/smsd/dbi.rst

 ===========

-DBI backend stores all data in any database supported by libdbi, which parameters are defined by configuration (see :ref:`smsdconfig` for description of configuration options).
+DBI backend stores all data in any database supported by libdbi, which parameters are defined by configuration (see :ref:`gammu-smsdrc` for description of configuration options).

 For tables description see :ref:`smsd_tables`.